Last Updated on

 First of all, let me tell you that Petra is expensive.
 Because it’s a busy tourist site and city people try to make a living as best as they can.
 For you, as a tourist, that means that a falafel sandwich after entering Petra is going to cost you about €5 – about twice the price we pay here in Greece.
 Still, you will need something to eat while you’re exploring Petra for hours.

 Tourism Street.
-Open Monday to Thursday 10 am to 11 pm, Friday to Sunday 10 am to 10 pm.
+Open Monday, Wednesday, and Thursday 10 am to 11 pm, Tuesday, Friday to Sunday 10 am to 10 pm.

 The next day before going back to Aqaba we got some falafel from a place called Red Cave Restaurant just to have something on the way back.
 But I can’t say much about the place other than their falafel sandwiches come with fries.
 I found that a bit odd, but some of you may love it.